HTTP Vs HTTPS

 5. Better Statistics

-If you’re not using HTTPS, a warning label in Chrome and low ranking in SERPs are not the only things Google does with you.
-Your Google Analytics dashboard also doesn’t show you referral data.
+If you’re not using HTTPS, a warning label in Chrome and low ranking in SERPs are just some of the things Google does with you.
+Your Google Analytics dashboard also doesn’t show your referral data.
 All referral traffic coming from other sites is shown as direct traffic, so you can’t correctly analyze your traffic sources.
 By switching to HTTPS, you can bypass this problem and have Google Analytics serve you with information-rich referral data.

 Conclusion

 So, these were the top five benefits of having your website load over SSL protocol.
 And to get HTTPS enabled for your blog, you need an SSL certificate, which you must install as soon as possible on your web server.
-Installing SSL is also not a costly or complicated affair anymore, because affordable certificates are available in the market, and plugins to install them are also available in the WordPress plugin repository.
-So, without thinking much over the subject get an SSL certificate installed on your server today!
+Installing SSL is also not a costly or complicated affair anymore because affordable certificates are available in the market, and plugins to install them are also available in the WordPress plugin repository.
+So, without thinking much about the subject, get an SSL certificate installed on your server today!

-Now, please don’t forget to share this article on HTTP Vs HTTPS with your friends and social media followers.
+Now, please remember to share this article on HTTP vs. HTTPS with your friends and social media followers.

 %d bloggers like this: